ibm-cloud-docs/ContinuousDelivery/devsecops-custom-scripts.md

 For pull request and continuous integration pipelines, store the `.pipeline-config.yaml` configuration file in an app repo in the same manner as the `.travis.yml`, or `Jenkinsfile` files.
 For continuous delivery pipelines, store this file in a dedicated repo.

-For all pipelines, you can customize the location and source of the `.pipeline-config.yaml` file with the following these pipeline UI parameters:
+For all pipelines, you can customize the location and source of the `.pipeline-config.yaml` file with the following pipeline UI parameters:

 * `pipeline-config` to set the path of the configuration file.
 The default value is `.pipeline-config.yaml`.
 * `pipeline-config-repo` to set the repo to pull the configuration and scripts from.
 The default value is the continuous integration app repo.
-* `pipeline-config-branch`to use as the branch for the configuration in the config repo.
+* `pipeline-config-branch` to use as the branch for the configuration in the config repo.
 The default value is the continuous integration app repo branch, and the master branch in continuous delivery.

 ### Configuration parameters
 {: #cd-devsecops-scripts-configparm}